Navigating a Season of Illness & Stress

 I’m learning how much the human body needs rest, especially when we’re coping with ill health, injury or high levels of stress (chronic or acute).

-Only when the nervous system perceives that conditions are safe, with no threats to handle, will it switch out of the sympathetic ‘stress-response-mode’ and into the parasympathetic ‘at-ease-mode,’ the state in which it can best help the body repair injury and prevent or fight illness.
+Only when the nervous system perceives that conditions are safe will it switch out of the sympathetic ‘stress-response-mode’ and into the parasympathetic ‘at-ease-mode,’ the state in which it can best help the body repair injury and prevent or fight illness.
+(Read more, in “Mind Over Medicine” by Lissa Rankin, M.D.).

-So, in this time, I’ve been exploring what relaxes and soothes both my body and mind (since the two are interconnected and not really separate), in an effort to support my nervous system and healing.
+I’ve been exploring what relaxes my body and mind (since the two are interconnected and not really separate), in an effort to support my nervous system and healing.
+Everything from warm baths to extra family hugs to setting up a puzzle table to meditation and Netflix is helping me get through a difficult chapter.

-I’m just now realizing that I need to reach out to friends more often - right in the middle of those tearful or raw bumpy patches - to help buoy me up in a time when we’re more physically isolated from one another.
+I’m just now realizing that I need to reach out to friends more often - right in the middle of those tearful or raw patches - to help buoy me up in a time when we’re more physically isolated from one another.

 A Journal with a mermaid on the front and the words; I must be a mermaid...I have npo fear of depths and a creat fear of shallow living.

 I’ve also been reflecting on how productivity is associated with a mechanistic worldview - where we treat ourselves more like ‘doing machines’ than ‘human beings.’
+We are mammals with basic biological and social needs - and our needs are often organic and spontaneous.
+Yet in dominant modern conditions, many of us push ourselves, get disconnected from our bodies and override cues that signal that we need rest.

 If you’ve ever cared for a baby, young child or elder, you know experientially the contrast of living in mechanistic and biologically-oriented ways.

-During intense caregiving seasons, it’s not so easy to set productive goals and then simply and confidently reverse-engineer linear action plans - you can bet (accurately!) that your loved one is going to require your attention in ways you easily can’t control or predict, ways that almost certainly will get in the way of your tidy goals and aspirational timelines.
+During intense caregiving seasons, it’s not so easy to set productive goals and then simply and confidently reverse-engineer linear action plans.
+You can bet (accurately!) that your loved one is going to require your attention in ways you easily can’t control or predict, ways that almost certainly will get in the way of your tidy goals and aspirational timelines.

 I think framing illness as a child in need of care is apt: tending to healing requires so much time, attention and focus that it often IS equivalent to a whole additional person!